directus/directus/.changeset/large-pans-dance.md

 "@directus/api": patch
 ---

-Fixed an issue where invalid length param for `/random/string` endpoint could soft crash Directus.
+Fixed an issue where calling `/random/string` with an invalid length param could prevent creation of valid sessions until next restart